The-Marcy-Lab-School-Assignments/swe-sr-8-1-jfelipe75/README.md

 - Make sure your analogy maps clearly to the roles of the frontend, backend, and database.

 ---

-### Answer

-Imagine the frontend is the restaurant's menu, Through our frontend users are able to interact with the food items, wether is just reading through them or actually making an order, this all starts in the client layer (frontend).

-The backend is the restaurant itself, think of it as the brain connecting everything, We have waiters taking orders from people and sending them to our Chef, our database and then serving each customer the right meal.

 ## And the database is the chef mixing all the ingredients to formulate queries in order retrieve meaningful data from the database.